Fire safety and fire risk assessment

 Typically the employer, owner or occupier of the business premises is responsible for fire safety.
-In law, they are known as the 'appropriate person'.
+In legal terms, they are known as the 'appropriate person'.

-If you haven't done so already, you should establish who the appropriate person for fire safety is within your business or premises.
+If you haven't done so already, you should establish who the appropriate person for fire safety is within your business or business property.

 Fire safety in domestic rental properties